 Because it’s slow-roasted it doesn’t require much maintenance making it ideal for holidays and gatherings.

-Since the potatoes are roasted in the same pan, they soak up all the wonderful flavor of the lamb and the lemon-rosemary-oregano sauce.
+Since the potatoes are roasted in the same pan, similar to Greek lemon chicken and potatoes, they soak up all the wonderful flavor of the lamb and the lemon-rosemary-oregano sauce.

 The lamb and potatoes are served with a simple yet delicious ladolemono sauce that ties everything together and adds even more flavor.